 Social media didn’t exist when I was in school but the things I’m doing now, writing, photography, travel, marketing, are all things I was into back then.

 The show is actually pretty funny!
 I loved sitting down to chat about my work.
 There are 3 hosts and one of them is a little sock puppet named Maximus Fluffisness.
 In the show when I talk about travel writing he said he wanted to MARRY ME!
 That was the start of some witty banter and hilarity.
 The editing is well done and it was so fun shoot in a big studio.

 A couple weeks ago I sat down with Stacey from Toronto based production studio Incite Creative Media, to have a candid chat about influencer marketing and how it really works.
+It works well with small business software as well!
 I think there are a lot of misconceptions about this whole new world of social media/influencer/brand partnerships so I shared some things I’ve learned over the years.

 Stacey asked me a few more questions than you’ll find in this video so please LMK if you want to see more.
 I love talking about this stuff and think that’s the only way to build a better industry.